 When it’s time to remodel the kitchen in your forever home, Specktacular Home Remodeling can help ensure you and your family enjoy your remodel for years to come!
 Mitch Speck is a NARI Universal Design Certified Professional (UDCP) and is skilled in all aspects of universal design and ADA compliant residential remodeling.
 As we grow older, we want to consider design choices that prevent stooping, reaching, and falling to keep your kitchen space safe and accessible – while still being stylish and functional!
 Our team will help you design a kitchen that is optimized for your current and future needs!
-If you’re thinking about remodeling your kitchen in the near future, here are a few features to consider in your kitchen:
+If you’re thinking about remodeling your kitchen in the near future, here are a few features to consider:

 1. Install a pullout pantry.